krzemienski/awesome-from-stars/README.md

 * [Axinom/drm-quick-start](https://github.com/Axinom/drm-quick-start): Quick start for Axinom DRM
 * [feedsbrain/drm-tools](https://github.com/feedsbrain/drm-tools): Tools for Widevine and Playready
 * [samrath/DRMKeyFetcher-Android](https://github.com/samrath/DRMKeyFetcher-Android): DRMKeyFetcher can be used to fetch the license keys for both DASH and HLS media files in android using Exoplayer library.
+* [devrath/droid-octo-exoplayer](https://github.com/devrath/droid-octo-exoplayer): This repository demonstrates how to use the ExoPlayer which is an application level media player for Android.
 * [andreafabrizi/Dropbox-Uploader](https://github.com/andreafabrizi/Dropbox-Uploader): Dropbox Uploader is a BASH script which can be used to upload, download, list or delete files from Dropbox, an online file sharing, synchronization and backup service.
 * [alibaba/druid](https://github.com/alibaba/druid): 阿里云计算平台DataWorks(https://help.aliyun.com/document_detail/137663.html) 团队出品，为监控而生的数据库连接池
 * [apache/druid](https://github.com/apache/druid): Apache Druid: a high performance real-time analytics database.